LaFriska/sugar-isa/specifications.md

 ISA and ARM assembly, Sugar is designed to be more complex than QuAC.
 In this document, `bn` represents the n'th least significant bit of an arbitrary bit string.

+Please see [examples](examples) for examples of the assembly language.

 ## Data Width

 Sugar uses 32-bit registers, byte-addressable memory with 32-bit addresses along with 32-bit instructions.